sanjaydatasciencedojo/marketing-site/README.md

 Application code is deployed to AWS API Gateway + Lambda (server code) using [ClaudiaJS](https://claudiajs.com/).

     $ npm run deploy

+### Scheduled Event

+Scheduled events can be created in CloudWatch to periodically poll the Lambda to prevent cold starts.
+The command below will create a new scheduled event that makes a GET request to the health endpoint (`/health`) every 15 minutes.

+    $ AWS_PROFILE=claudia ./node_modules/.bin/claudia add-scheduled-event --event ./schedule.json --name warmer --schedule "rate(15 minutes)"

 ## Internationalization (i18n)